 Skin and Coat

-Healthy skin stays smooth and doesn’t flake.
-A shiny coat means that the animal is getting good food.
-Fleas leave little black spots on the skin.
-Ticks attach to the skin near the neck and ears.
-When skin gets dry, dandruff shows up.
-Bald spots are often a dog allergy symptom or an infection.
-If you keep scratching, it means you’re really irritated.
-Red bumps could be signs of parasite bites.
-Checking your skin every day keeps it safe early on.
+Healthy skin stays smooth and flake-free.
+A shiny coat reflects good nutrition.
+Fleas leave tiny black specks on the skin.
+Ticks attach near the neck and ears.
+Dry skin shows up as dandruff.
+Bald spots often signal allergies or infection.
+Persistent scratching means real irritation.
+Red bumps can be parasite bites.
+Daily skin checks protect against early problems.

 Skin Issues and Their Likely Causes